malikendsley/QuipSwap/README.md

 The app uses an internal Alarm to keep the widgets on the home screen updated.
 The alarm is set up so that the Widgets containing Quips are only updated while the device is awake.
 The frequency of updates is configurable in the settings to cater to users concerned about battery.

+The app also uses BubbleShowCase-Android with modernizations and syntax error fixes (removing deprecated API usage, for example).
+These bubbles show a tutorial on first time startup or when help is needed.

 ### Firebase Authentication